-The five members of ILRC's Board of Director represents California's diverse disability and ethnic populations.
+The members of ILRC's Board of Director represents California's diverse disability and ethnic populations.
 They volunteer their time and work together to govern through oversight, policy and procedure so that ILRC staff can do their best to serve people with disabilities living in the tri-counties region.

 Board of Directors